 - Calibrated survey instruments.

 A Mock-up wall of typical wall type shall be constructed and approval to be taken from client.
-After approval of Mock-up proceed with masonry works.
-Concrete block masonry work shall match with approved mock-up wall
+After approval of block work mock-up proceed with masonry works.
+Concrete block masonry work shall match with approved mock-up wall.

 - The surveyor will mark out the layout for the block work using current layout drawings.